 The recommended posology is subcutaneous 162 mg once every week in combination with a tapering course of glucocorticoids.
 This medicinal product can be used alone following discontinuation of glucocorticoids.

-Tocilizumab monotherapy should not be used for the treatment of acute relapses (see 4.4).
+Tocilizumab monotherapy should not be used for the treatment of acute relapses (see section 4.4).

 Based upon the chronic nature of GCA, treatment beyond 52 weeks should be guided by disease activity, physician discretion, and patient choice.